From imaginary to real chemical potential QCD with functional methods: Framework

 \subsection{Extrapolating from imaginary to real chemical potential}

-In the following, we summarize the analysis of the up quark condensate $\cond$ and the chiral susceptibility $\chi$ employed in Ref.~\cite{Borsanyi:2020fev} to extrapolate from imaginary to real chemical potential and adapt it to our DSE framework.
+In the following, we detail the extrapolation procedure of Ref.~\cite{Borsanyi:2020fev} based on results for the up quark condensate $\cond$ and the chiral susceptibility $\chi$ at imaginary chemical potential and adapt it to our DSE framework.

 With the solutions for the coupled set of DSEs (displayed in Fig.~\ref{fig:dses}) at hand, we are able to determine the up-quark condensate straightforwardly from its propagator via taking appropriate traces.
 The corresponding quark susceptibility is defined as its derivative with respect to the quark mass: